adhipgupta/CleansheetFPL/README.md

 Predict the probability of a Clean Sheet for a Premier League team for a given Fantasy Premier League Gameweek.

 ## Quick Start
+- Train the model ( only need to run this once):
+*python3 ./trainmodel.py*
+- Predict Clean Sheet for a Game week:
 *python3 predictFPLDefenderCleanSheet.py --gw {gameweek}*

 Returns a table with the Teams and and a score of the probability of a Clean Sheet.